-- GPIO pins can be configured as input or output by software. - All GPIO pins default to inputs with interrupt disabled at reset. - Pin registers allow pins to be sensed and set individually. - Up to eight GPIO pins can be selected from all GPIO pins to create an edge- or level-sensitive GPIO interrupt request. - Port interrupts can be triggered by any pin or pins in each port.
+- GPIO pins can be configured as input or output by software. - All GPIO pins default to inputs with interrupt disabled at reset. - Pin registers allow pins to be sensed and set individually. - Up to eight GPIO pins can be selected from all GPIO pins to create an edge- or level-sensitive GPIO interrupt request. - Any pin or pins in each port can trigger a port interrupt.

-7.8 USB interface
+7.9 USB interface

 The Universal Serial Bus (USB) is a 4-wire bus that supports communication between a host and one or more (up to 127) peripherals.
 The host controller allocates the USB bandwidth to attached devices through a token-based protocol.
 The bus supports hot-plugging and dynamic configuration of the devices.
-All transactions are initiated by the host controller.
+The host controller initiates all transactions.

-The LPC11U1x USB interface consists of a full-speed device controller with on-chip PHY for device functions.
+The LPC11U2x USB interface consists of a full-speed device controller with on-chip PHY (PHYsical layer) for device functions.

-Remark: Configure the LPC11U1x in default power mode with the power profiles before using the USB (see Section 7.16.5.1).
+Remark: Configure the LPC11U2x in default power mode with the power profiles before using the USB (see Section 7.17.5.1).
 Do not use the USB with the part in performance, efficiency, or low-power mode.

-7.8.1 Full-speed USB device controller
+7.9.1 Full-speed USB device controller

 The device controller enables 12 Mbit/s data exchange with a USB Host controller.
 It consists of a register interface, serial interface engine, and endpoint buffer memory.
 The serial interface engine decodes the USB data stream and writes data to the appropriate endpoint buffer.
 The status of a completed USB transfer or error condition is indicated via status registers.
-An interrupt is also generated if enabled.
+If enabled, an interrupt is generated.

-7.8.1.1 Features
+7.9.1.1 Features